xopto/pyxopto/docs/source/mcml/source.rst

 The packets are always launched from the top surface of the sample.
 The source position and direction are used to determine the launch point at the sample surface.
-From there, the packet is first refracted into the sample and the reflectance is subtracted from the initial packet weight.
+From there, the packet is first refracted into the sample and the surface reflectance is subtracted from the initial packet weight.
 If a specular surface :ref:`detector <mcml-detector-label>` is used, the reflectance is deposited into that detector.